Harburg seaport industrial and commercial area

 Cargill Germany GmbH

-In the Hamburg district of Harburg, Cargill operates a modern vegetable oil refinery that specialises in the production of oils and fats for the food industry.
+In the district of Harburg, Cargill operates a modern vegetable oil refinery that specialises in the production of oils and fats for the food industry.
 The product range includes rapeseed, sunflower and palm oils as well as coconut oil.
 The plant utilises advanced fat hardening technologies to deliver customer-oriented products on a just-in-time basis.
 The site has expanded its capacity by building a jetty and investing in refining technology.
-The refinery, originally established in 1896 and acquired by Cargill in 1998, produces around 300 fat blends.
+Originally established in 1896 and acquired by Cargill in 1998, the refinery produces around 300 fat blends.
 These are used in food, pet food and technical products.
-Cargill is involved locally with the "Cares Council" for social and environmentally friendly projects such as "Hamburg Cleans Up" and participates in campaigns for World Food Day, which emphasises the company's responsibility to the community.
+Cargill is involved locally with the Cares Council for social, eco-friendly projects such as the Hamburg Clean-up Day.
+Moreover, the company participates in campaigns for the World Food Day, which once again emphasises the company's sense of community.

 Industrial site of the chemical manufacturer Hobum Oleochemicals in Harburg